flexcompute/Flow360PythonClient/README.md

 ## beta
 * Implemented incremental back-off in solution update
 * Replaced the pressure/density limiters which were edge-based with node-based limiters.
-* Improved the stability properies of the solution gradient used for the viscous fluxes.
+* Improved the stability properties of the solution gradient used for the viscous fluxes.
 * Now using a blending of corrected and uncorrected viscous scheme.
 This effectively limits how much the corrected viscous scheme can differ from the uncorrected scheme.
-This is necessary because the Jacobian only inludes contributions from the uncorrected scheme.
+This is necessary because the Jacobian only includes contributions from the uncorrected scheme.
 * Bug fix for supersonic farfield boundary condition.